Marketplace Recipe: Vendors Example

 Step 2: Create Marketplace Module#

-So, you'll create a marketplace module that holds the data models for a vendor and an admin and allows you to manage them.
+In this step, you'll create a Marketplace Module that holds the data models for a vendor and an admin and allows you to manage them.

 Create Data Models#